ThorstenSuckow/conjoon/build-tools/README.txt

 depend on the directory layout as defined by the repository.
 Make sure you run this script out of its current folder.
 Note:
-csscompressor should not be longer used since 0.1a2 in favor of using the build_css.xml buildfile.
+csscompressor should not be used anymore since 0.1a2 in favor of using the build_css.xml buildfile.